Part 6: Tasks

 Run Allocation

-If a contribution type is not applicable to the plan and the account is appearing on the allocations report, you can suppress the account under the Accounts and Sources menu in the Plan Set Up options.
+If a contribution type is not applicable to the plan and the source is appearing on the Allocation Report, you can suppress the source on the Work with Sources screen in Plan Specifications.

-As is the case for all the default reports on the system, if there is information you would like to see that is not in one of the predefined reports, go to the Other Import/Export/Reports Menu and review some of the more detailed report grids there or set up your own report under the Work With Data Entry Grids menu.
+As is the case for all the default reports on the system, if there is information you would like to see that is not in one of the predefined reports, go to the Other Import/Export/Reports Menu and add/review available grids.

 6.3.
 Combined Test